 Apply to the TCU School of Music

-You will be asked to upload the information from step two, and a $30 application fee is required to complete the application process.
+You will be asked to upload the information from Required Application Materials (see below), and a $35 application fee is required to complete the application process.
 Fee will be waived for First-Generation applicants, veterans, PTK members, and students enrolled in the Federal Free and Reduced Lunch Program at their high school,

 All incoming music majors will be tested in the area of music literacy.
 This exam, given at the beginning of the fall semester, is designed to assess music theory and ear training skills.
 In addition, incoming students will have their keyboard skills assessed for the purpose of placement in the appropriate level piano class (if required).